StaticReturn/led_color_picker/README.md

 ## Running

 It _should_ run on Windows, macOS, and Linux.
 I'm currently providing the source code only because I do not want to deal with proper binary compilation and OS permissions.
+Or bugs, feature requests, or anything.

 It has not been properly tested and contains bugs and rough edges.